The Google Display Network

 - Keyword/Contextual: You pick a group of keywords to target.
 Your ads will display on web pages, which talk about those types of keywords in the content.
 Do not mistake this approach, however, with search engine marketing (SEM), as this tactic is much broader and less refined.

 - In-Market Audience: We use the web space as a resource for different information, from researching a new car purchase, to researching engagement rings or shoes.
-On the backend the algorithm and assigning patterns of behavior.
-Based on those you can predict with a great level of confidence what someone is looking to buy.
+Big data centers process a lot of that information and assign patterns of behavior.
+Based on those you can predict with a great level of confidence what someone is looking to buy, while displaying the most relevant information to each end user.
 This tactic gets closer to what would be a called a lead-generation effort, as you can show very specific messages to coincide with what someone is looking to buy.

 - Affinity: If you are looking to get your message out in front of a specific type of person (e.g. traveller, gamer, book lover, etc.), rather than what he/she is looking to buy, then this would be the path to take.